mliew21396/remote-work-u3/week-9/2-JavaScript/jquery/README.md

 ## Releases

 ## Release 0: Fix the image
 The image isn't loading!
 You'll want to fix the image link so you can actually view the `dbc_logo.png` image.
+You don't need jQuery to do this release, simply look at the HTML to figure out why it isn't loading.

 ## Release 1: Link your code
 This challenge directory contains two files, `jquery_example.html` and `jquery_example.js`.
 Open both of these in Sublime for editing, and then open the `jquery_example.html` file in a Chrome Browser for viewing.
 You should see a very simple web page.
 If you open the Chrome DevTools Console tab (right click on the page and choose Inspect Element) you should see an error that looks like: